Today’s list is a fun list of books about farm animals. Children love learning about animals of any kind and farm animals are no exceptions!

 Peek-A-Moo by Maria Torres Cimarusti is a great and simple book about farm animal sounds with flaps to lift for toddlers who need a little extra action to keep them interested.
 The book is a quick read which is perfect for those eager to move, not so eager to stay still toddlers.
 Great bold illustrations as well.

 The Grumpy Morning by Pamela Duncan Edwards is a great book.
-I think I got it as a freebie with a scholastic order years ago, either way I am so glad I have it.
-The book follows all the animals on a farm as they wake up grumpy and hungry and needing attention from the farmer.
-As a teacher I love this book because I could talk about whining, and demanding and ask my students if there are better ways to get what you want.
-As a parent I love it because the text is musical and my son loves seeing all the animals and what sounds they make since he is still a little young to appreciate the lesson about feelings at 16 months.
+I think I got it as a freebie with a scholastic order years ago.
+Either way, I am so glad I have it.
+The book follows all the animals on a farm as they wake up.
+They are grumpy, hungry and needs attention from the farmer.
+As a teacher, I love this book because I could talk about whining, and demanding and ask my students if there are better ways to get what you want.
+As a parent, I love it because the text is musical and my son loves seeing all the animals and what sounds they make since he is still a little young to appreciate the lesson about feelings at 16 months.

 *Edited for 2010 my son now 3 still loves this book.
 He talks about how he is grumpy and hungry in the morning too.
 And how he doesn’t like it when I don’t get out of bed fast enough.